dustinfarris/ember-cashay/README.md

 Use [Cashay](https://github.com/mattkrick/cashay) in your Ember project.

 If you're looking for an all-in-one Ember+Redux+GraphQL solution, this is for you.
 Cashay accepts GraphQL queries and checks for the data in Redux.
 If the data isn't there, it sends a GraphQL network request to your backend API, and stores the result in Redux.
-It is surprisingly simple.
+It's just that simple.

 _Note: ember-cashay is pre-1.0.
 Things may move around with little notice._